raresignwork-dot/neoEngine/README.md

 This project is released under The Unlicense.

-Note that third-party libraries used by this project may have their own licenses.
+Third-party libraries used in this project include:

-Please check the license terms of those libraries when redistributing or using them.
+- Assimp
+- DirectX related libraries (Direct3D11, Direct2D, DirectWrite, DXGI)

+Each library is distributed under its own license.
+Please refer to their respective documentation for details.